PhiCtl/Panda-final-project/README.md

 # Who does really care about climate change ?
 ## A gender driven analysis to ecology related topics through the media from 2015 to 2020

+_Abstract_:
-Abstract: The idea of our project came from observing the people around us in their dailylife: women seem more involved in ecology than men.
+The idea of our project came from observing the people around us in their dailylife: women seem more involved in ecology than men.
 Indeed, among the people we meet, the proportion of women making ecological efforts seems to be higher than the proportion of men (vegetarianism, waste reduction, second hand, involvement in ecological associations etc...). %However, this observation is only the result of our subjective observations, in only one aspect of ecology: everyday actions.

 By reviewing scientific litterature, we found a study (1) which showed that men in Sweden have a larger carbon footprint than women.
 In line with the thesis that women are more involved in ecology than men, another study (2) conducted in 11 industrialised countries showed that women are more concerned about environmental issues and that a major difference between men and women is their willingness to take action against climate change.
 However, a final study (3) found that in 2010, women in the US had less scientific knowledge than men on the subject.